johnowusuduah/reddit-zeitgeist-app/README.md

 ### Do you want to know the hottest political topics being discussed on Reddit in realtime categorized by sentiment?

-Sentiment analysis carried out by a BERT Model finetuned on IMDB moview review data set deployed on AWS Sagemaker Endpoint?
+Sentiment analysis carried out by a BERT Model finetuned on IMDB movie review data set deployed on AWS Sagemaker Endpoint?

 ### CLICK THE LINK BELOW TO USE THE APP!!